 01 of 10

 With amazing shops, great restaurants and those famed Kansas City fountains, the world famous Country Club Plaza gets the top pick of the Kansas City's attractions and destinations.
-The Plaza (as we locals call it) was the US's first outdoor shopping, dining, and entertainment district and is wonderful any time of year.
+The Plaza (as the locals call it) was the US's first outdoor shopping, dining, and entertainment district and is wonderful any time of year.
 Sit at a courtyard and enjoy an evening of jazz, or enjoy dinner and drinks on one of the many patios around the district, enjoy a romantic carriage ride, and be amazed by the Plaza Lights during the holidays.
 See why over 170 shops and restaurants make it KC's top destination.

 02 of 10

 The world-renowned Nelson-Atkins Museum of Art (4525 Oak) is one of Kansas City's most treasured gems.
 With amazing exhibits both inside and out--the Nelson-Atkins boasts one of the most impressive collections anywhere.
 With everything from ancient Egyptian sculptures and Japanese collection with more than 2,000 works of art ranging from the 10th century B.C.E. you could spend days looking at everything.
 Admission is free, although to see most special exhibits, a small fee is charged.
-The Bloch Building is the Nelson's newest venture and opens in June 2007.

 03 of 10